freedomofpress/securedrop-docs/docs/what_is_securedrop.rst

 currently managed by `Freedom of the Press Foundation
 <https://freedom.press>`__.

-There are four main components of SecureDrop: the servers, the admins, the sources, and the journalists.

 |SecureDrop architecture highlevel overview diagram|

-This diagram shows the process of using SecureDrop from the perspective of sources and journalists.
-Sources and journalists connect to SecureDrop using the Tor network (represented by the onion symbol).
-The SecureDrop software is running on premises on dedicated infrastructure.
+Sources and journalists connect to SecureDrop using the Tor network (represented in the diagram above by the onion symbol).
+The SecureDrop software is running on premises on dedicated infrastructure (two physical servers and a firewall).

+The following steps describe how a SecureDrop submission is submitted, received and reviewed:

-A source (bottom left) uploads a submission to the news organization using Tor Browser.
-A journalist connects to SecureDrop using their Journalist Workstation (booted from a USB drive) and physically transfers files to the air-gapped Secure Viewing Station, a machine that is never connected on the Internet.
-On this computer, they can process or print documents, or export them to a dedicated device.
+1. A source (bottom left in the diagram) uploads a submission to the news organization using Tor Browser.

+2. A journalist connects to SecureDrop using their *Journalist Workstation* (booted from a USB drive) and physically transfers files to the air-gapped Secure Viewing Station, a machine that is never connected on the Internet.

+3. On the *Secure Viewing Station*, the journalist can view the document, process it (e.g., to remove metadata or potential malware), print it, or export it to a dedicated device.

 .. seealso:: Check out
           :doc:`What makes SecureDrop Unique <what_makes_securedrop_unique>`